The White Boy Shuffle: Plot summary

 As the novel comes to a close, Gunnar begins holding weekly, outdoor open mics, reading his poetry to great crowds.
-At one gathering, on the two-year anniversary of Scoby's suicide, Gunnar shocks the crowd by chopping off the smallest finger on his right hand with a kitchen knife.
+At one gathering, on the second anniversary of Scoby's suicide, Gunnar shocks the crowd by chopping off the smallest finger on his right hand with a kitchen knife.
 His sacrifice "cement[s] his status as savior of the blacks" (223).
 Elevating Gunnar to the status of cult figure, "spiteful black folks" travel in droves to Hillside, prompting the government to threaten the community with an ultimatum: "rejoin the rest of America or celebrate Kwanza in hell" (224).
 Hillside residents respond by painting the roofs of the community with white targets.
 The novel ends with Gunnar, still living in the motel with Yoshiko and Naomi, beginning to tell his daughter the same stories of his family tree told to him in his youth by his mother.
 The first such tale is that of Gunnar's father.
 The novel ends with his death poem, left in his LAPD locker before he kills himself by swallowing his own gun.